 At the opposite end of the spectrum are fixed-limit games that are a bit more methodical.
-The type of poker game can also determine the level of action.
+The type of poker game can also determine the level of activity.
 Games that use community cards tend to be more action-oriented because the card that comes on the river affects everyone’s hands while draw games tend to rely more on strategic decision making.

 When and where will you be playing?

 Another big factor in determining what type of poker is right for you is when and where you will be playing, as not all games are available at online casinos.
-Evaluate your playing schedule, and then monitor the games and see where the players are at different times of day.
+Evaluate your playing schedule, and then monitor the games and see where the players are at different times of the day.
 It doesn’t do you any good to play a game that isn’t spread or doesn’t see a lot of action at the time when you are playing.